IoT Blog

 Senior Technical Trainer | AirLink® Networking Solutions

 We’ve all seen the explosion of USB capability since USB 3.1 was released: using USB for network, power in and out, to connect displays and supporting adapters that do just about anything except brew your coffee.
 Laptops with no Ethernet ports are now common, with some only featuring USB-C ports.
 Store shelves (brick and mortar or virtual) are lined with adapters.
 Cellular routers, too, are part of this shift, with advanced models like Semtech’s AirLink® XR series featuring USB-C ports.
+In this blog, we delve into the potential uses of the USB-C port on Semtech’s AirLink® XR series of Pro routers.

 Our previous-generation routers had the ability to do network over micro-USB but it was really more for diagnostics and troubleshooting than anything else.
 As USB technology has evolved, so too have our routers, and this evolution continues.